top of page

 Managing Your Risk Strategically: Insights from Sun Tzu's The Art of War

 It is Ok to take risk.
-However, it is essential to examine what risk means within the framework of The Art of War, a timeless military treatise by Sun Tzu.
+However, it is essential to examine what risk means within the framework of The Art of War, a 2500 years old military treatise by Sun Tzu.

 The Art of War book highlights how crucial it is to have a solid strategy, be prepared, and smartly weigh risks if you want to win.